Ford Fiesta ST hatchback - Interior & comfort

 There are two trim levels to choose from: ST-2 and ST-3.
 There's a comprehensive list of standard equipment, including ST-specific styling inside and out, sports suspension, Ford’s SYNC 3 infotainment system with DAB radio, Apple CarPlay and Android Auto functionality, cruise control and Ford’s ‘NCAP Pack’, which includes lane-keep assist and a speed limiter.

-There are a few good-value options available for the Fiesta ST. Enthusiastic drivers would do well to choose the aforementioned Performance Pack for its limited-slip differential, launch control and shift lights for around £900; LED headlights and a Driver Assistance Pack are also good additions for £500 and £550 respectively.
-A panoramic sunroof costs £700.
+There are a few good-value options available for the Fiesta ST. Enthusiastic ST-2 drivers would do well to choose the aforementioned Performance Pack for its limited-slip differential, launch control and shift lights for around £900; LED headlights and a Driver Assistance Pack are also good additions for £700 and £600 respectively.
+A panoramic sunroof costs around £1,000.